 The appeal will be decided as expeditiously as possible, though the timeframe may vary based on the scope of the appeal or unforeseen circumstances.
 A written decision regarding the appeal will be issued to the parties simultaneously within seven (7) calendar days of making a decision.
 The appellate reviewer may review the full case, beyond the aspects of the case outlined in the request for appeal.
 If the appellate reviewer does not find that any of the three grounds for appeal are present in the case, the outcome will be upheld.
-If the reviewer finds that any of the grounds for appeal are present in the case, they may amend the outcome, may issue a new outcome, or may refer the matter back to the investigator(s) for further consideration.
+If the reviewer finds that any of the grounds for appeal are present in the case, they may amend the

+8. The Staff Handbook provides an additional process for staff members appealing a sanction of termination. outcome, may issue a new outcome, or may refer the matter back to the investigator(s) for further consideration.
 A final outcome on an appeal is not subject to further appeal.